cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 # 2
 ## Throw Some Shapes

-You should now be familiar with some basics which we'll now pull together in a new sketch on OpenProcessing.

-We are going to follow the [Basic shape drawing](https://p5js.org/learn/coordinate-system-and-shapes.html) tutorials by reading along and pasting into an openprocessing sketch.
+You should now be familiar with some basics but they weren't too exciting; we need some movement!
+We'll now pull together an animated robot made on OpenProcessing.
+We are going to follow the [Basic shape drawing](https://p5js.org/learn/coordinate-system-and-shapes.html) tutorials by reading along, using in their browser or if you like pasting into an openprocessing sketch.

-I've also combined it into a [sketch file called robotmover.js on openprocessing here](https://www.openprocessing.org/sketch/771430)
+We've also combined it into a [sketch file called robotmover.js on openprocessing here](https://www.openprocessing.org/sketch/771430) which you can fork and play with.
+When it loads up it looks broken - just a blank screen.
+But look at the code and start uncommenting the code and see what happens - so remove the // at the start of many of the lines of code and try understand what is happening

 The code is below